Sunak to unveil mini reshuffle as he looks to appoint Tory chair – reports

 Mr Raab, who is also the Justice Secretary, is being investigated by Senior lawyer Adam Tolley KC over bullying allegations – with dozens of officials thought to be involved in eight formal complaints.
 Mr Raab has denied the bullying allegations.

-Cabinet ministers thought to be under consideration to succeed Mr Zahawi include Business Secretary Grant Shapps, Commons leader Penny Mordaunt and trade minister Greg Hands.
+Cabinet ministers thought to be under consideration to succeed Mr Zahawi include Mr Shapps, Commons leader Penny Mordaunt and trade minister Greg Hands.

 Downing Street declined to comment on the reshuffle claims.